elasticio/api-docs/source/includes/_components.md

 ## Update component access

+This request will make component accessible to all users in tenant, action is irreversible.
-This request only could be made by tenant admin
+Request could be done only by tenant admin.

 > Example Request: